itsvee0120/AD300/Outside of class projects/Week 1 assignments/README.md

 1. Launch the application.
 2. Enter the student's percentage in the provided text field.
 3. Click on the "Convert to GPA" button.
-4. The calculated GPA will be displayed below the button.
+4. The calculated GPA will be displayed.
 If the input percentage is invalid, an appropriate error message will be shown.

 ## Code Structure